SkygearIO/features/features/268-next-cf/api.md

     - Validate item payload
     - Get the last deployment (latest tag), validate item whether paths have conflict
-  - Create new `app_version` that points to existing cloud codes and the new cloud code
+  - Create new `deployment` that points to existing cloud codes and the new cloud code
-  - Call deploy async task and return app_version id
+  - Call deploy async task and return deployment id
   - In async task, deploy the new function only.
-Update app_version status.
+Update deployment status.
 If deployment success, follow the steps in deploy multiple items to update deployment status and cleanup.
-  - skycli use app_version id to keep track the deployment status when the async task is running
+  - skycli use deployment id to keep track the deployment status when the async task is running

 #### Improvement